nvkelso/illustrator-scripts/README.md

 TIP: You can create subfolders in the scripts folder to organize your scripts (like they are organized here)

-NOTE: Adaoted from a guide by Wolfgang Reszel.
+NOTE: Adopted from a guide by Wolfgang Reszel.